angeloashmore/gatsby-plugin-local-search/README.md

 module.exports = {
   plugins: [
     // You can have multiple instances of this plugin to create indexes with
-    // different names.
-For example, multi-lingual sites could create an index
+    // different names or engines.
+For example, multi-lingual sites could create
-    // for each language.
+    // an index for each language.
-    //
-    // All options are required.
     {
       resolve: 'gatsby-plugin-local-search',
       options: {
         // A unique name for the search index.
 This should be descriptive of
         // what the index contains.
+This is required.
         name: 'pages',

+        // Set the search engine to create the index.
+This is required.
+        // The following engines are supported: flexsearch, lunr
+        engine: 'flexsearch',

         // GraphQL query used to fetch all data for the search index.
+This is
+        // required.
         query: `
           {
             allMarkdownRemark {